 Visit Our Shop

-The practise of burning a log, thought to be Germanic in origin, was an ancient symbol of winter and a celebration of Winter Solstice, giving magical protection to the home and those who lived there.
+The practice of burning a log, thought to be Germanic in origin, was an ancient symbol of winter and a celebration of Winter Solstice, giving magical protection to the home and those who lived there.
 This tradition was adopted in countries of Christian faith, becoming historically prevalent in the UK, during the winter season known as Yuletide, from the old English word Yule, taken from various translations of Germanic, Old Norse and Scandinavian language.
 Hence, the joining of cultures and traditions in the name Yule Log.

 Toasting The Log